-Students in grades 4-12 who have an Individualized Education Plan (IEP) will be offered the ability to attend school for five days per week.
+Students in grades 4-12 who have an Individualized Education Plan (IEP) or 504 Plan will be offered the ability to attend school for five days per week.
 These students will follow the schedule that all students (except self-contained and Bulldog Academy students) follow.